 If you’re cooking on a charcoal grill, invest in a charcoal chimney.
 Using a chimney lights charcoal quickly and evenly.
 You also don’t need lighter fluid with this guy, simply light and let the chimney do all the work.

-To use a charcoal chimney, simply pour your charcoal into the chimney, light, and pour the charcoal where you want it in your grill once the top briquettes have turned ashy gray.
+To use a charcoal chimney, simply pour your charcoal into the chimney, light it, and pour the charcoal where you want it in your grill once the top briquettes have turned ashy gray.
 A charcoal chimney also gives you great control over where to focus your heat, a must-have when cooking using Two-Zone Grilling on a charcoal grill.

 13. Butcher Paper

-Last up in my list of BBQ tools that are must-haves is butcher paper.
+Last up on my list of BBQ tools that are must-haves is butcher paper.
 This is key if you’re in the smoking game.
 Brisket, ribs, pork shoulder are all great wrapped in butcher paper during the smoke time.
 Unlike wrapping in foil, butcher paper continues to cook the meat without softening your bark.
 It’s also great for serving food as a BBQ placemat.

 The Grill Squad is our exclusive membership program that will transform bland cookouts into booming barbecues that you'll remember for a lifetime.
 The technique and skills you learn will bring your backyard cookouts to a new level.
 For the cost of a full brisket, you'll get annual access to an exclusive BBQ community, Pitmaster Classes, discounts, and much much more!